-Six of our graduates bagged awards at the 2021 NCTJ Awards for Excellence - Tomás Hill Lopez-Menchero (The Times) and Rachel Steinberg (Sportsbeat) won student and trainee sports journalist of the year, Sophia Hall (Classic FM) landed student scoop of the year, Carolina Herranz-Carr (ITV) and Charlie Jones (BBC) were joint winners of the trainee podcast journalist of the year award, and Jacklin Kwan won student data journalist of the year.
+At the 2022 NCTJ Awards for Excellence two trainees won top prizes.
+Um-E-Aymen Babar (BBC Sport) won student sports journalist of the year while Jack Walton (The Post) was crowned student feature writer of the year.
+A spectacular six News Associates graduates won prizes at the NCTJ Awards for Excellence 2021 - Tomás Hill Lopez-Menchero (The Athletic) and Rachel Steinberg (PA Media) won student and trainee sports journalist of the year, Sophia Hall (Classic FM) landed student scoop of the year, Carolina Herranz-Carr (BBC News) and Charlie Jones (BBC News) were joint winners of the trainee podcast journalist of the year award, and Jacklin Kwan (freelance science journalist) won student data journalist of the year.

-At the 2020 NCTJ Awards for Excellence, News Associates won the Innovation of the Year Award and graduates Alex Diggins (The Telegraph) and Joshua Graham (The Sun) won best student feature and sports journalist of the year.
+At the 2020 NCTJ Awards for Excellence, graduates Alex Diggins (The Telegraph) and Joshua Graham (Rugby World) won best student feature and sports journalist of the year.